nodeside/blog-posts/use-production-mode-to-boost-angularjs-performance.md

-You have probably heard a lot of talk about anglular 1.3 performance improvement sand have heard stats such as "4.3x DOM manipulation faster with 73% less garbage".
-Thats all very well and good but lets have a look at one feature you can use today to give your app a performance boost.
+You have probably heard a lot of talk about anglular 1.3 performance improvements and have heard stats such as "4.3x faster DOM manipulation with 73% less garbage" etc. Thats all very well and good but lets have a look at one feature you can use today to give your app a performance boost.

 <h2>Production mode</h2>